 Mistake #1: Test Bank Questions = Studying:

-If you do not study your content, practice questions are a waste of valuable time; they may even worsen your study process.
+If you do not study your content, practice questions are a waste of valuable time.
 These questions will not appear on your registration exam!
-Completing practice questions prior to reviewing content can cause nurse graduates to feel inadequate, unprepared, and fearful.
+Completing practice questions prior to reviewing content can cause nurse graduates to feel inadequate.
 They question their knowledge and ability to apply this knowledge critically.
 This only leads to fear and doubt.

 This approach hinders your study process and lessens your test readiness!

 Almost every NCLEX/CPNRE nurse graduate comes to this crossroad.

 Every graduate should recognize and prepare for the moment when you just want to write to ‘get it over with’.
 This is a stress response.
 This is not test readiness.
 This is exhaustion and the body telling you it can no longer support this state of stress.
 Take a break, and call the person who will tell you that this is not in your best interest.

 Just ‘getting it over with’ should tell you that you are not ready!